 Vacuum erectile devices (penis pumps) and penis implants are good options for people who cannot take medication or want a non-invasive option.

-Although these devices are not new, researchers have improved the implants over the years to reduce infection rates and enhance device durability.
+Although these devices are not new, researchers have

 A few potential options include: